kcl-lang/kcl-lang.io/blog/2023-12-15-kubevela-integration/index.md

 ## Using KCL with KubeVela

-sing KCL with KubeVela has the following benefits:
+Using KCL with KubeVela has the following benefits:

-+ **Simpler configuration**: KCL provides stronger templating capabilities, such as conditions and loops, for KubeVela OAM configurations at the client level, reducing the need for repetitive YAML writing.
+- **Simpler configuration**: KCL provides stronger templating capabilities, such as conditions and loops, for KubeVela OAM configurations at the client level, reducing the need for repetitive YAML writing.
 At the same time, the reuse of KCL model libraries and toolchains enhances the experience and management efficiency of configuration and policy writing.
-+ **Better maintainability**: KCL provides a configuration file structure that is more conducive to version control and team collaboration, instead of relying solely on YAML.
+- **Better maintainability**: KCL provides a configuration file structure that is more conducive to version control and team collaboration, instead of relying solely on YAML.
 When combined with OAM application models written in KCL, application configurations become easier to maintain and iterate.
-+ **Simplified operations**: By combining the simplicity of KCL configurations with the ease of use of KubeVela, daily operational tasks such as deploying, updating, scaling, or rolling back applications can be simplified.
+- **Simplified operations**: By combining the simplicity of KCL configurations with the ease of use of KubeVela, daily operational tasks such as deploying, updating, scaling, or rolling back applications can be simplified.
 Developers can focus more on the applications themselves rather than the tedious details of the deployment process.
-+ **Improved cross-team collaboration**: By using KCL's configuration chunk writing and package management capabilities in conjunction with KubeVela, clearer boundaries can be defined, allowing different teams (such as development, testing, and operations teams) to collaborate systematically.
+- **Improved cross-team collaboration**: By using KCL's configuration chunk writing and package management capabilities in conjunction with KubeVela, clearer boundaries can be defined, allowing different teams (such as development, testing, and operations teams) to collaborate systematically.
 Each team can focus on tasks within their scope of responsibility, delivering, sharing, and reusing their own configurations without worrying about other aspects.

 ## Workflow